-The following guide provides an overview of the rules relating to illegal working, from how to conduct a right to work check to the penalties you could face if the Home Office alleges you are in breach of your duties.
+The following guide provides an overview for employers on the prevention of illegal working regime, from how to conduct a compliant Right to Work check to the penalties you could face if the Home Office alleges you are in breach of your duties.

 What is the prevention of illegal working legislation?

-The prevention of illegal working refers to the duty on an employer to ensure that anyone they employ is not disqualified from working in the UK, or carrying out the work in question, by reason of their immigration status.
+‘Prevention of illegal working’ refers to the duty on an employer to ensure that anyone they employ is not disqualified from working in the UK, or carrying out the work in question, by reason of their immigration status.

 This means that employers have a responsibility to prevent illegal working by conducting a right to work check on all prospective employees before employing them, even if they claim to be UK nationals, as well as carrying out checks on existing employees whose right to work in the UK is time-limited.